 Verify that spare parts for the FLEX equipment are available and in good condition for use at the NSRC and potentially to support licensee needs.

+Verify that the storage facility would provide the necessary protection of the equipment and meet the availability requirements in accordance with the mitigation strategies requirements in 10 CFR 50.155.

+Verify that all samples of equipment verified for storage condition were adequately preserved and maintained.

+Verify that all the documentation at the facility for deployment of equipment when called upon during an emergency was up to date and reflected the current conditions of the warehouse.

 Verify NSRCs Site Response Plan (SRP) contain measures to deploy site specific Phase 3 FLEX equipment

-03.06 Corrective Action
+03.06 Corrective Action Program

-Select a sample of corrective action reports and related documents for review.
+Select a sample of corrective action reports, nonconformance reports and related documents for review.
 Assess corrective action controls by performing the following:

-Verify that the vendor has established and implemented procedures for correcting conditions affecting FLEX equipment as defined by the vendors program.
+Verify that the vendor has established and implemented procedures for correcting conditions affecting Phase 3 FLEX equipment as defined by the vendors program.

-Verify that corrective action reports provide for documentation and description of the condition, the cause and corrective action taken to prevent recurrence when applicable, review and approval by the responsible authority, status of corrective actions reviewed, and follow-up action taken to verify timely and effective implementation of corrective action.
+Verify that corrective action reports and/or nonconformance reports provide for documentation and description of the condition, the cause and corrective action taken to prevent recurrence when applicable, review and approval by the responsible authority, status of corrective actions reviewed, and follow-up action taken to verify timely and effective implementation of corrective action.

 Verify that the vendor adequately assesses and documents program deficiencies (e.g., program deficiencies,receipt inspection rejections, equipment malfunction, maintenance test failures etc.) in its corrective action program.
-Vendor personnel, licensees or sub-suppliers may report program deficiencies and operating experience.43006-04 REPORTING REQUIREMENT
+Verify that vendor personnel, licensees or sub-suppliers may report program deficiencies and operating experience.

+Verify corrective actions include reviews of operational experience from Phase 2 equipment issues and failures.

+43006-04 REPORTING REQUIREMENT

 Inspectors will document any issues in accordance with IMC-0617, “Vendor and Quality Assurance Implementation Inspection Reports.”
 Any issues identified will be processed in accordance with the more-than-minor criteria in the IMC.
 The highest enforcement action will be issuance of a nonconformance (NON) with the expectation that the vendor will address these issues in their corrective action program because these facilities are implementing beyond-design-basis requirements.
 Currently any findings identified will be associated with the requirements of the NRC order and the programmatic documents established by the Vendor.
-If numerous deficiencies are identified it is expected that licensees address how they are coordinating with the vendor on the resolution of these issues.
+If numerous deficiencies are identified, it is expected that licensees address how they are coordinating with the vendor on the resolution of these issues.
 In this case the inspector should capture in the cover letter the number of repetitive findings identified.

 43006-05 RESOURCE ESTIMATE